TheBlockchainGuru/Bot-Wallet-Track-Bot/README.md

 # Wallet tracked Buy bot

-BSCTokenSniper is a bot written in Python or Javascript to detect new PairCreated events in the Binance Smart Chain (when a liquidity pair has been created) and buy the token.
-It is quite reliable and works well.

-Front-running bot is a bot which it can do type of market manipulation where an entity can enter into a transaction in advance of a pending or incoming order that will or may impact the price of the order.
+Wallet tracked bot is a bot which it can do type of market manipulation where an entity can enter into a transaction in advance of a pending or incoming order from the specific wallets that will or may impact the price of the order.

 ## IMPORTANT NOTES BEFORE RUNNING THE BOT !!!